Updated on July 9th, 2019

 The stand out performer though is the snare, made from steel, with a healthy crack sound when tuned up a touch.

-You can order the PP300R in four different colours including silver, blue, black and red and they’ll even throw in a set of drumsticks and a tuning key for good measure.
+You can order the PP300R in four different colors including silver, blue, black and red and they’ll even throw in a set of drumsticks and a tuning key for good measure.

 - Decent hardware for the price

 - Larger sized drums won’t suit all beginners

 With the Imperial Star, Tama have offered a competitive alternative to those willing to keep within a smaller budget.

 It’s a five-piece drum set including drum throne, bass pedal, hi hat stand, snare stand, cymbal stand and a set of cymbals too.